pipeforce/pipeforce.github.io/docs/api/commands.md

 ## mail.dump ``v1``
 ----------
 Fetches new emails from given mail inbox and uploads them into a drive folder.
+Note: This command is for demo purposes only and not intended for production use.

 [Try online.](https://try.pipeforce.org/#/commandform?command=mail.dump:v1)